testerMike84/problem-set-4_4/problems/README.md

 maya.school;              // 'Uncommon Schools'
 ```

 4. Create a `BankAccount` class.
-It should take in two arguemnt (first and last name) and be initialized with three properties:
+An instance should take in two arguemnts (first and last name) and be initialized with three properties:
-* `firstName` string
+* `firstName`
-* `lastName` string
+* `lastName`
 * `_balance` number which is initialized to 0.
 This is a private property.

 It should have three methods:
 * `showBalance()` return the string `Your new balance is $<<balance>>.` where the dollar amount has exactly two decimal places.
 * `deposit()` which takes in a number amount to add to the balance.
 It should return the string `Your new balance is $<<balance>>.` where the dollar amount has exactly two decimal places.
 * `withdrawl()` which takes in a number to subtract from the balance.
-It should return the string `Your new balance is $<<balance>>.` where the dollar amount has exactly two decimal places. **However**, if the amount to withdrawl is more than the balance, it should not change the blanace and should return `You do not have enough funds.`
+It should return the string `Your new balance is $<<balance>>.` where the dollar amount has exactly two decimal places. **However**, if the amount to withdraw is more than the balance, it should not change the blanace and should return `You do not have enough funds.`
 ```js
   const ann = new BankAccount("Ann", "Duong");